 One of the primary reasons why there is an ongoing health care crisis in the United States is the high cost of health care that makes services inaccessible to millions of Americans.
 This article explores and discusses the factors of or the reasons for the high cost of health care in the U.S.

-Reasons for the high cost of health care in the United States
+Reasons for the High Cost of Health Care in the United States

 1. Economic Factors and Market Failure

 Inflation due to cost-push inflation generally explains why American health care has become expensive over the years.
-Increasing prices of goods and services and the rising cost of living have a direct impact on the cost of producing and delivering health care services.
+Increasing prices of goods and services and the rising cost of living have a direct impact on the cost of producing and delivering relevant services.
 After all, normal responses to inflation include increasing the wages of medical and non-medical professionals, as well as an increase in the cost of supplies and equipment and the price of medicines, among others.

 However, aside from inflation and other economic factors, it is important to note that as an industry, the health care system is characterized by a market failure because it does not follow the classic rule of supply and demand, as well as the basic tenets of a free market.
 Professors Leiyu Shi and Douglas A. Singh explained that health care in the U.S. does not meet the basic requirements of a free market to include consumer information, unrestrained competition, and buyer and seller independence.

 Shi and Singh noted that a health care system that follows the basic tenets of a free market should provide patients with information about the availability of various services, as well as the price and quality of such services and their providers.
 These patients should have the direct capacity to make decisions about the services they want to receive.
-In addition, health care providers should base their price on the interaction of supply and demand.
+In addition, providers should base their price on the interaction of supply and demand.
 There should also be unrestrained competition between providers on the basis of price and quality.

 2. Inefficacy in the Delivery of Health Care Services